Skip to content

 This option scans HTTP and already decrypted HTTPS for malware.

-Use Zero-day protection
+Use zero-day protection

 Scan FTP for malware